cornerstone-consulting/INFIODocs/infio-plugin.md

 - **SQL Server Name**: Hostname or IP address of the SQL Server instance.
 - **Username**: Your SQL Server username.
 - **Password**: Your SQL Server password.
+- **Port**: Your SQL Server port number, you can press enter to keep default one which is 1433.
 - **Databases to Include**: Comma-separated list of databases to analyze, you can press enter to include all databases in the SQL Server.
 - **Databases to Exclude**: Comma-separated list of databases to exclude from analysis, you can press enter to keep the default excluded databases only (master, model, msdb, tempdb).